AgusR-99/EnaxisSelenium/README.md

 ## Overview

 This project is a work in progress Selenium test automation solution written in C# using .NET 6.
-It aims to automate testing for Enaxis Software.
+It aims to automate testing for Enaxis webapps.

 ## Prerequisites